miniboxing/miniboxing.github.io/example_linkedlist.md

 ## Try it yourself!

-The source code is included in the [miniboxing-plugin sources](https://github.com/miniboxing/miniboxing-plugin/blob/wip/tests/lib-bench/src/miniboxing/benchmarks/simple/miniboxed/LinkedList.scala), and benchmarking the example can be done either using the [miniboxing-example project](/example.html) or by installing the [miniboxing plugin sources locally](https://github.com/miniboxing/miniboxing-plugin/wiki/Try-`-Local-installation) and following the [instructions here](https://github.com/miniboxing/miniboxing-plugin/wiki/Running-`-Macrobenchmarks).
+The source code is included in the <a href="https://github.com/miniboxing/miniboxing-plugin/blob/wip/tests/lib-bench/src/miniboxing/benchmarks/simple/miniboxed/LinkedList.scala" target="_blank">miniboxing-plugin sources</a>, and benchmarking the example can be done either using the [miniboxing-example project](/example.html) or by installing the <a href="https://github.com/miniboxing/miniboxing-plugin/wiki/Try-`-Local-installation" target="_blank">miniboxing plugin sources locally</a> and following the <a href="https://github.com/miniboxing/miniboxing-plugin/wiki/Running-`-Macrobenchmarks" target="_blank">instructions here</a>.

 **Important:** Don't forget the `-P:minibox:two-way` flag when compiling the example!